 Rebels do what they want, when they want, how they want…if they want to do it at all.
 They will do things out of love and respect for you, and they’re driven, out-of-the-box thinkers.
 If they get in trouble for not doing whatever it is, they’ll blame everyone and/or anything else because they can’t possibly be at fault.
 (Note to Obligers: You might be in that war path…) They may not ask you how your day was and genuinely want to know.
 They could actually be waiting for an opportunity to switch the conversation over to themselves somehow.
 It’s all about them.
 Rebels will also change the rules on a whim.
 This is the smallest group of the four tendencies, yet I find myself to be surrounded by them.
 Huh…I seem to be the common denominator!

 Obligers tend to pair with Rebels because we take care of things (and people).
 Rebels appear to be an “easy” target for us to try to “help” or “fix”.
 (Good luck with that.)
 Why am I so bold to say this?
-My husband is a Rebel.
-He’s so rebellious that he lied on the quiz – both times he took it!
-My stepdaughter is a Rebel, and my dad was a Rebel, too, along with my grandma (Dad’s mother), and grandpa (Mom’s dad).
+My dad was a Rebel, along with my grandma (Dad’s mother), and grandpa (Mom’s dad).
 Mom and I conferred on the matter – and as a fellow Obliger, it’s all starting to make sense to her, too!
 And then there’s my boss at work.
 And my ex-boyfriends I don’t miss.
-And probably my stepdaughter’s mother (however asking her to take the quiz won’t probably ever happen…and like my husband, her results may not be very accurate.)

 There is one thing you need to know about an Obliger.
 We will oblige, organize, do, and plan to do it again until we get pushed past the point of no return… Mind you, this could take years and several trips to the dentist to get fitted for the new set of dentures we need from getting our teeth kicked in time and time again.
 That one thank you note we got back in 1996 kept us going for years.
 Then the sweet gift we got in appreciation in 2003 did the trick until 2010.
 But since then…things have been a bit iffy.
 You know the feeling.
 Like the Mojave during a dry spell.
 I get it.
 I’m right there with you.
 Then what happens?
 Obliger-Rebellion.
 We’ve had enough, you’re getting NO MORE, and the bridge will need to be rebuilt – starting with the architect.
 We will bulldoze the entire valley if we need to.
 Beware.
 You’d better start saying thank you and muster up some gratitude in a big, bad hurry if you want us to stick around.